-An outdoor dining and drinking area located on the public sidewalk, which is public through dedication, easement or public right-of-way, and contains readily removable tables, chairs and railings or temporary dividers and may contain planters.
+An outdoor dining and drinking area located on the public sidewalk, which is public through dedication, easement or public right-of-way, that provides waiter or waitress service and contains readily removable tables, chairs and railings or temporary dividers and may contain planters.
 It is otherwise unenclosed by fixed walls and open to the air, except that it may have a retractable awning or umbrella.